How do you choose between traditional marketing and digital marketing? What’s the difference between the two, and which should you use?

 Static text

-Lack of time to update message
+Lack of time to update messages.

 Customised marketing is not possible.